wsw22000/python-challenge/README.md

 ![Vote-Counting](Images/voter_buttons_polling_place.png)

-* Was tasked with helping a small, theoretical, rural town modernize its vote-counting process.
+* Tasked with helping a small, theoretical, rural town modernize its vote-counting process.

 * Was provided a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset was composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Objective was to create a Python script that analyzes the votes and calculates each of the following: